laipn/company-fit/README.md

 "It's easy in this line of work to become superstitious: "this part of the system is risky -- let's not touch it."
 That’s a haunted graveyard.
 I will argue, I assume compellingly, that we should invade and re-consecrate any area that is showing signs of turning into a haunted graveyard." - John Reese (jtr)

 Not tearing down the fence leads to tech-debt, but tearing it down risks monetary or brand damage.
 The only safe option is to hire people who can understand **why** things were built the way they were.
 Only then can you make unimpeded progress.
-Thus most thsi doc consists of either singular complex *why* questions, or multiple *how* questions.
-Keep this in mind when coming up with a rubric scoring system.
+Thus the question in this doc doc consists of either singular complex *why* questions, or multiple *how* questions.

+Here are a couple of examplee of people-interview (**not** company fit) question:

+#### "How" questions
+The idea is to look for common red-flags that show missing gaps in knowledge.

+*Example question*
+Networking: What are the tools you use for debugging if
+  - Hostname not being resolved. *Answer*: nslookup, ping or equivalents
+  - Your server times out on an RPC call to the back-end, but ping succeeds. *Follow-up*: ping fails instead
+    - *Answer*: curl, tcpdump or equivalents
+  - A client gets an HTTP error
+    - *Answer*: f12 develoepr tools

+The rubrics for these look like:
+- [ ] No Red Flags
+- [ ] Red Flags. <_List them_>

+#### "Why" questions

+These question are known not to have any single answer.
+The idea is to figure out how much nuance a candidate understands and if they have established rules or reasoning to resolve those nuances.

+**Question**: "What are the pros and cons of creating new teams?"

+_Common answers_:
+  - Pro:
+    - More room for promotion.
+Keeps managers happy.
+Follow up:
+      - How does company promotion process tie into this?
+    - Each team can better align with business needs.
+Follow up:
+      - How do you know
+  - Cons:
+    - Reduced communication between each team (silo)
+    - Less flat hiearachy
+    - Power struggles

+**Rubrics**:
+- [ ] One or multiple answers above were given. <_List answers_>
+- [ ] Complexities understood.
+- [ ] Additional novelty present. <_Describe Them_>

+**Follow up**:  "How does your company decide when it is necessary to create a new team?"

+**Rubrics**:
+- [ ] One or multiple answers above were given. <_List answers_>
+- [ ] Complexities understood.
+- [ ] Additional novelty present. <_Describe Them_>

 ### Interview methodologies